dominodatalab/streaming-online-learning/README.md

 persistence and investigate the trade-off between model serving parallelization to reduce latency and improve throughput vs using distributed methods.

-## Model Deployment : step to set up online learning pipeline
+## Model Deployment : Steps to set up online learning pipeline

 Here we list the high-level steps to set up, deploy, run, and evaluate online learning experiments: